lokwani-d/NEU-Spring-2020-INFO6205-Project-EPL-Ranking-System/README.md

 # TESTING AND RUNNING THE PROGRAM
 ## PART I: LEAGUE POINT TABLE

+#Step 1:

 Firstly, when the main class (Driver.java) is run, a console output is thrown asking user to choose the method to rank the teams and create a point table.
-A user can input either method A or B. Below are the screenshot of the following
+A user can input either method A or B.
-steps:
+INPUT REQUIRED: A or B

 ## PART II: Face-off Probability Distribution Function